Importance of Child Population to Compute Educational Indicators (2023)

 2. Census Data: National census data and demographic surveys are reliable sources to estimate the child population.
 These sources provide information on the number of children within the specified age range in a given geographic area, such as a country, state, or district.

-3. Age-Specific Enrollment: The child population calculates enrollment rates, which indicate the proportion of children of a specific age group who are enrolled in school.
-By comparing the number of enrolled children to the total child population, enrollment rates can be determined for different levels of education.
+3. Age-Specific Enrolment: The child population calculates enrolment rates, which indicate the proportion of children of a specific age group who are enrolled in school.
+By comparing the number of enrolled children to the total child population, enrolment rates can be determined for different levels of education.

-4. Gender Disaggregation: The child population is disaggregated by gender to analyze gender disparities in education as this helps identify differences in enrollment and access to education between boys and girls, allowing policymakers to address gender inequalities and promote gender equity in education.
+4. Gender Disaggregation: The child population is disaggregated by gender to analyse gender disparities in education as this helps identify differences in enrolment and access to education between boys and girls, allowing policymakers to address gender inequalities and promote gender equity in education.

 5. Out-of-School Children: The child population is crucial for estimating the number of out-of-school children.
 The population of children not attending school can be determined by subtracting the number of enrolled children from the total child population.
 This information helps identify the magnitude of the out-of-school children problem and develop targeted interventions.